All Episodes

 Okay, let me ask you a question.

-I mean, I'm I'm loving this.
+I mean, I'm loving this.

-I mean, I can't as long as I'm not being punked right now.
+I mean, I can't, as long as I'm not being punked right now, let me ask you a question, David.

-Do you I can I can hear my I think you have a radio on in the background if you could just turn that down.
+Do you, I can, I can hear my, I think you have a radio on in the background if you could just turn that down.

 There was a watershed moment of my life that changed my views completely.

-There are millions of people who have had experiences like that, like mine that came to that conclusion long ago that the republic, so to speak, is nothing but crony capitalism.
+There are millions of people who have had experiences like that, like mine, that came to that conclusion long ago that the Republic, so to speak, is nothing but crony capitalism.

-It's taking advantage of one group to the advantage of another, and I'm sick of it.
+It's taking advantage of one group to the advantage of another.

 I'm done with it.